Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 To address the problem of reading and maintaining hundreds or thousands of JSON lines, EPAC can use the content of a spreadsheet (CSV) to create `parameters`, `overrides` and optionally `nonComplianceMessages` for a single Policy assignment `definitionEntry` or multiple Policy definitions (`definitionEntryList`).

-!!! tip
+> [!TIP]

-    This approach is best for large Policy Sets such as Azure Security Benchmark, NIST 800-53, etc. Smaller Policy Sets should still be handled with JSON `parameters`, `overrides` and `nonComplianceMessages`.
+> This approach is best for large Policy Sets such as Azure Security Benchmark, NIST 800-53, etc. Smaller Policy Sets should still be handled with JSON `parameters`, `overrides` and `nonComplianceMessages`.

 Implement these steps as documented in [Managing Policy Assignment Parameters with a CSV file](policy-assignments-csv-parameters.md).